Understanding Inflammatory Bowel Disease

-The risks of the Crohn’s video capsule include capsule retention, aspiration, and skin irritation.
-The risks associated with colon preparation are allergies or other known contraindications to any preparation agents or medications used for the Crohn’s Video Capsule system regimen, according to laxative medication labeling and per physician discretion.
+The risks of the video capsule include capsule retention, aspiration, and skin irritation.
+The risks associated with colon preparation are allergies or other known contraindications to any preparation agents or medications used for the video capsule system regimen, according to laxative medication labeling and per physician discretion.
 Medical, endoscopic, or surgical intervention may be necessary to address any of these complications, should they occur.
-After ingesting the Crohn’s video capsule, and until the capsule is excreted, patients should not be near any source of powerful electromagnetic fields, such as one created near an MRI device.
+After ingesting the video capsule, and until the capsule is excreted, patients should not be near any source of powerful electromagnetic fields, such as one created near an MRI device.

-In another study in Clinical Gastrointestinal and Hepatology, capsule endoscopy had a higher sensitivity and specificity as compared to CTE for diagnosing Crohn's Disease.
-Additionally, this study shows higher yield of diagnostic findings in the proximal small bowel with capsule endoscopy than using either radiologic examinations.
+A study in Clinical Gastrointestinal and Hepatology showed that capsule endoscopy had a higher sensitivity and specificity as compared to CTE for diagnosing Crohn's Disease.
+Additionally, this study shows higher yield of diagnostic findings in the proximal small bowel with capsule endoscopy than using radiologic examination.
 The study evaluated 93 patients, comparing the accuracy of capsule endoscopy in patients with newly diagnosed Crohn’s Disease.

 SBFT: The small-bowel follow-through (SBFT) examination has historically been the standard radiologic approach used to assess patients with active Crohn's Disease (CD), as more than 70% of patients have involvement of the small intestine.
 However, researchers in some studies have shown that SBFT is not accurate for detection of active CD in the small bowel.
 It has been suggested that small-bowel enteroclysis is more accurate than SBFT at detecting early mucosal lesions, but both methods provide only limited and indirect information in regard to the state of the bowel wall and extraluminal extension of CD.